 Alison earned a double degree in Psychology and Law, Societies, and Justice from the University of Washington.
 During her time as a Research Assistant for the CoPsyN Sleep Lab, she realized her passion for designing and improving people’s experiences as they navigate new systems, digital or otherwise.
 Alison is excited to return to the University of Washington in the fall of 2018 to pursue her interests in research, design, and human behavior through a Master’s in Human Centered Design and Engineering.
 In her spare time Alison likes to travel, read, and show everyone pictures of her houseplants.

-Tess is a third year doctoral student at the PGSP-Stanford Psy.D.
+Tess was a doctoral student at the PGSP-Stanford Psy.D.
 Consortium and graduated from Northwestern University with a B.A. in Psychology.
 Her primary clinical interests are in anxiety and trauma and how sleep impacts well-being.
 Tess currently works as a clinician at Menlo College.
 In her free time, she enjoys running and spending time outdoors.

-Alix Simonson is a fourth year Doctoral Candidate at the PGSP-Stanford Psy.D.
+Alix Simonson completed her doctoral degree at the PGSP-Stanford Psy.D.
 Consortium.
 She has received clinical training in a variety of outpatient and inpatient adult settings and is passionate about SMI, trauma, evidence-based treatments, and underserved populations.
 Alix emphasizes the importance of making behavioral changes in her work with clients and is dedicated to research that investigates treatment effectiveness and increases access to care.
 Prior to her doctoral training she worked as a research assistant in a neuroimaging lab studying neurodegenerative diseases.
 She holds a B.A. in Psychology and Politics from Oberlin College.

-Becky is a fourth year doctoral student at the PGSP-Stanford PsyD Consortium.
+Becky was a doctoral student at the PGSP-Stanford PsyD Consortium.
 She is interested in examining the ways that treatment of insomnia can impact other psychiatric symptoms.
 In addition to working at the CoPsyN Sleep Lab, Becky also works as a clinician at Menlo College and on the Stanford DBT Team.

-Margot is a third year doctoral student at PGSP-Stanford Psy.D.
+Margot was a doctoral student at PGSP-Stanford Psy.D.
 Consortium.
 She has always been interested in the way sleep interacts with one’s quality of life and overall functioning.
 In her free time she enjoys playing tennis, going on hikes, and watching movies.